wasadigi/Teaching-HEIGVD-RES/labs/04-ProtocolSpecification/README.md

 ### Before Thursday morning

+1. Read this week's [lecture](../../lectures/04-Lecture4-ProtocolSpecification.md) material.

-1. **[Fork](https://help.github.com/articles/fork-a-repo)** the following repository on Github.
+1. **[Fork](https://help.github.com/articles/fork-a-repo)** the following [repository](https://github.com/wasadigi/Smart-Calculator) on Github.
 Forking means that you will have **your own copy of the repo hosted on Github**.
 You will be able to push your local commits to your fork (working in a team).
 I will be able to access your work.
 (5')

+    **Note: you should create one fork for every pair of student.**

 2. After you have created the fork, you will need to **clone it on your local machine** (make sure that you do not clone *this* repository, but that you clone your own fork!).
 (5')